Innis Library Overview

-Books by and about Harold Innis in McMaster libraries.
+Check out books by and about Harold Innis in McMaster libraries.

-A profile of Harold Innis from The Canadian Encyclopedia.
+Read a profile of Harold Innis from The Canadian Encyclopedia.

 We can ...

-To request library instruction for Commerce classes or Business related sessions, please contact the Business Librarian.
+To request library instruction for Commerce classes or business related sessions, please contact the Business Librarian.

 For instructional support in other subjects and in other libraries, visit Request Library Instruction for Your Course